/

 • Ensuring ‘deliberate practice, reencountering the core knowledge in different contexts’ is a key part of each unit through both the use of sketchbooks and the greater emphasis on the children’s individual creative responses to their learning.

-• The new scheme is divided into four strands that will provide greater clarity over progression, allowing teachers to feel confident that children are ‘developing mastery in the process of making rather than a performative final outcome’.
+• The new scheme is divided into four strands that provide greater clarity over progression, allowing teachers to feel confident that children are ‘developing mastery in the process of making rather than a performative final outcome’

 Drawing